S-YOU/doTA/README.md

 ### ngDoTA
 - included doTA
-- included angular directive called dota-render
+- included angular directive called render
 - accept templateName or inline and render html with doTA by binding to $scope and $filter, without involving $digest cycle (0 watchers), unless you explicitly set compile or watch options

 ##### Checkout [examples](http://rawgit.com/S-YOU/doTA/master/examples/index.html) from github, which is based on various online benchmarks or blogs.